Key Points of Understanding Your Dog’s Sleeping Habits:

 2. Restless Sleep: Dogs that constantly change positions, seem unable to get comfortable, or frequently wake up during the night might be experiencing discomfort, anxiety, or pain.

-3. Difficulty Waking Up: If your dog is difficult to rouse and seems disoriented upon waking, it could indicate an issue with their health, such as diabetes or neurological problems.
+3. Difficulty Waking Up: If your dog is difficult to rouse and seems disoriented upon waking, it could indicate a health issue, such as diabetes or neurological problems.

 4. Lethargy When Awake: If your dog remains lethargic and uninterested in activities even when awake, it could signal something is wrong.